shrysr/sr-ds-docker/README.md

 By default, the authentication is bypassed, though the password can be set via the ENV specification.

--   [ ] Define more variables to be made available in the docker-compose file.

 ## Environment and Profile